-Pulse integrates with GitHub Cloud to receive data about changes and deployments, necessary to calculate the metrics:
+Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 Lead time for changes, including the following drill-down metrics: